Base URL

 Test transport | POST | /api/multipleTransports/send/test/{id} |

-Notice that some endpoints use multipleTransport
+Notice that some endpoints use

 (singular) while others use multipleTransports